-The governing body, management, and the internal audit function have their distinct responsibilities, but all activities need to be aligned with the objectives of the organization.
+The governing body, management, and internal audit have their distinct responsibilities, but all activities need to be aligned with the objectives of the organization.
 The basis for successful coherence is regular and effective coordination, collaboration, and communication.

 ^{4.} For administrative purposes, the CAE may also report to an appropriately senior level of management.